Jitesh117/jitesh117.github.io/content/musings/the-death-of-the-free-bird.md

 I'll miss what it was.
 I won't miss what it has become.

 {{< callout  emoji="🌐" >}}
-If you want to cut the clutter in your X web experience, you can download this [browser extension](https://soitis.dev/control-panel-for-twitter).
+If you want to de-clutter your X web experience, you can download this [browser extension](https://soitis.dev/control-panel-for-twitter).
 Makes the experience much better in my opinion.
 {{< /callout >}}